 Any pollution sources identified by the groups will promptly be investigated by City staff to ensure the pollution source is eliminated.

 Volunteer Orientation Workshops

 Any volunteers interested in joining the Volunteer Stream Monitoring Program are required to attend an orientation workshop.

 Workshop attendees are trained in the sampling procedures for collecting water quality data and performing benthic macro invertebrate surveys.
-After the workshop is complete, volunteers will work with Mac Smith to identify their monitoring locations and begin collecting data.
+After the workshop is complete, volunteers will work with Stormwater staff to identify their monitoring locations and begin collecting data.

 If you need more information, contact the Stormwater Volunteer Coordinator or the Stormwater Management Division at 919-996-3940.